Trey Mitchell (strongman): Early life

-Career
+Strongman career

-Mitchell won the first two editions of the Shaw Classic (before it was rebranded as the Strongest Man on Earth) in 2021 and 2022, beating fields including several former World's Strongest Man winners and other top-level international competitors.
+Mitchell's first major strongman competition victories were in the second and third editions of the Shaw Classic (before it was rebranded as the Strongest Man on Earth) in 2021 and 2022, beating fields including several former World's Strongest Man winners and other top-level international competitors.
 In 2022, he placed 2nd at the 2022 Rogue Invitational.

 He placed fourth in the 2023 events in both the Arnold Strongman Classic and World's Strongest Man.
 He also won the 2023 North America's Strongest Man competition.
+Mitchell was forced to withdraw from the 2023 Rogue Invitational due to a right Achilles tendon tear suffered on the "Iron Bull" event.
+Mitchell was able to return from the injury less than seven months later at the 2024 World's Strongest Man, where he came in 4th in his group.

 At the 2024 Giants Live World Deadlift Championships, Mitchell completed a 470 kg deadlift.
 Although the competition allowed for the use of a suit, he competed raw with only straps and a belt.
 It broke the world record for the heaviest raw deadlift on a deadlift bar in strongman history held by Jerry Pritchett and also earned Mitchell the new American deadlift record irrespective of the use of a suit.
+On the same day, Mitchell came in 2nd overall at the 2024 Giants Live USA Strongman Championships.
+Later that year, Mitchell also came in 2nd overall at the 2024 Giants Live World Tour Finals held in Glasgow, Scotland.

+In 2025, Mitchell was again able to place 2nd at the 2025 Rogue Invitational.

+At the 2026 World's Strongest Man, Mitchell made his first podium, placing 3rd in the finals.